The Chalfonte

 Chef’s Selection 3 Egg Omelette with Toast and Arugula Salad

-2 Fried Eggs, Bacon or Sausage or Mushroom, Cheddar Cheese, White, Wheat, Sesame Bun or Bagel (+$2)
+2 Fried Eggs, Bacon or Sausage or Mushroom, Cheddar Cheese, Sesame Bun or Bagel (+$2)

 Cocktails